-Brand Names: Gralise, Horizant, Neurontin
+Brand names: Gralise, Horizant, Neurontin, Gabarone

 What is gabapentin?

+Different brands of gabapentin are not interchangeable and they are FDA approved for different conditions.
 Use only the brand and form of gabapentin your doctor has prescribed.
 Check your medicine each time you get a refill to make sure you receive the correct form.

 Do not stop using gabapentin suddenly, even if you feel fine.